GeneralKenobiJP/prisoners-dilemma-simulation/README.md

 * *retaliate-75* - cooperate, unless cheated - then retaliate with .75 probability
 * *machine learning* - utilizes q-learning.
 The model is instantiated from scratch every time the simulation object is created, so the learning process should happen through the *suite* function rather than reinstantiating the simulation

+There are *duel* and *duel_all* functions that enable to just battle selected strategies.
+They can be used to analyze the machine learning model after the simulation(s).

 I have analyzed mostly two sets of players: *exhaustive* - having each strategy once, *hostile* - focusing on strategies that want to cheat or backstab sneakily

 My foundings: